aiven/inkless/inkless/Proposal-A.md

     Consumer --> Proxy <--> ConsumerMetadata
 ```

+Status: REJECTED due to [ADR for Proxy Implementation](ADR-ProxyImplementation.md)

 # Explanation

 This design prioritizes reusing off-the-shelf components and requiring the least new software.